Skip to main content

 The effectiveness of the flu shot has a bit to do with timing and educated guessing.
 This is because public health scientists and flu virus researchers have to predict 6 months in advance what they think the next year’s flu virus will look like.

 These experts then recommend which strains should be covered in the new flu shot.
-This gives the flu shot manufacturers the 6 months that they need to prepare the new flu shot.
+This gives the flu shot manufacturers the 6 months they need to prepare the new flu shot.
 In late summer, the seasonal flu shot is typically ready to be given out.

 In some seasons, the prediction of the strains matches the reality of the strains spreading in the community.
 When this happens, the vaccine is very effective.
 In other seasons, the flu virus may change, and strains that aren’t covered by the vaccine may cause the most illness.
 In these seasons, the flu shot is less effective.